nordic-rse/nordic-rse.github.io/content/events/meeting.md

 See the [agenda](https://hackmd.io/@nordic-rse/biweekly) for connection details.
 -->

-## Taskforce meetings - randomly

-Once in a while we have larger projects that would be too much to discuss in the community meetings.
-Then we form taskforces that meet separately.
-Lately we for example formed taskforces on the topics of website redesign and organization of the Research Software Seminar Series.

 ## Boardmeeting - when needed

 The board of the association meets when required.
 The board handles necessary official actions, paperwork and budgeting.
 The board also officially represents the association.

 ## Association meeting - yearly